-The Capstone Project, EDUC 5910 Applied Professional Inquiry, is completed by all M.Ed. students as the final course in a student's program of study after all courses have successfully been completed.
-It offers students the opportunity to apply the knowledge and research skills attained in the program.
-No other courses can be taken concurrently.
+The Capstone Project is completed through two courses.
+EDUC Research in Education and EDUC 5910 Applied Professional Inquiry.
+EDUC 5470 is taken as the second to last course in the program and EDUC 5910 is taken as the final course.
+These courses offerstudents the opportunity to apply the knowledge and research skills attained in the program.
+No other courses can be taken concurrently with the EDUC 5910.